mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 print(system.bus.label, analysis.voltage.angle)
 ```

 Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::DcStateEstimation{WLS{<:Normal}})) function.
-One practical approach is to obtaine WLS estimator and then apply the resulting solution as the starting point for state estimation:
+One practical approach is to obtain the WLS estimator and then apply the resulting solution as the starting point for state estimation:
 ```@example WLSDCStateEstimationSolution
 wls = dcStateEstimation(monitoring)
 stateEstimation!(wls)